Modulated Information Flows in Financial Markets: Modulated information processes

-We shall now introduce the so-called \emph{effective information process} and the \emph{complementary information process}, which provide us with valuable analytical tractability.
-In particular, this useful parametrisation of the information flow allows one to reduce the multi-dimensional information system---corresponding to the number of active information sources---to a one-dimensional (effective) information process containing all information provided by the active sources.
-Although simple, this idea reduces the complexity of the information flow model substantially without compromising its effectiveness or reducing its richness. \begin{defn} Let the set-valued stochastic process $(\mathcal{J}_t)$ be given by $\mathcal{J}_t = \{i : J_t^{(i,i)} = 1\}$.
-For $\mathcal{J}_t$ non-empty, the effective information process $(\hat{\xi_t})_{t\in\mathbb{T}}$ is defined by
+Working with $(\boldsymbol{\tilde{J}}_t \otimes \,\boldsymbol{\xi}_t)$, we maintain analytic tractability by constructing what we term \emph{effective} and \emph{complementary} information processes.
+For the randomly evolving active coordinates of $(\boldsymbol{\tilde{J}}_t \otimes \,\boldsymbol{\xi}_t)$, this parametrisation allows to reduce the multi-dimensional information system to a dynamically constructed one-dimensional (effective) information process containing all active information at any given time.
+This idea reduces the complexity of the information flow model substantially without compromising its effectiveness or reducing its richness.